 DfM is well known as the secret sauce of cost downs and improved margins.
 It is rarely done well and almost never covers everything it should or could.
 And in aluminium casting these sins are probably worse than anywhere else.

 Sarginsons is different.
-Whilst it proposes involvement at the concept stage, it also operates the most exhaustive scope of work assessment with the precise aim of nailing every aspect of a components manufacture.
-And no other foundry can offer the huge DfM advantage of Digital Twin Simulations.
+Whilst it proposes involvement at the concept stage, it also operates the most exhaustive 'scope of work' assessment, with the precise aim of nailing every aspect of a components manufacture.
+We believe no other foundry takes its DfM as far.
+And none have the advantage of Digital Twin Simulation.

 Ironically, it was the ability to use digital twin simulations to assist the DfM process, that highlighted all the other areas where DfM really played a role.
 It was integrating the heat treatment process into the DfM package that led directly to the concept of Designed Deformation, where a component is designed so that the distortion generated by heat treatment actually forces it into the correct alignment: surely no better example of extreme DfM exists than this.

-It's not just about the use of digital twin simulations as there as so many mundane aspects of the casting and finishing process that can be accommodated - from intelligent location of datums, through handling and fixturing but most particularly the particularities of CNC machining, where the programme almost needs writing, before the component is designed.
+It's not just about the use of digital twin simulations as there as so many mundane aspects of the casting and finishing process that can be accommodated - from CNC machining pathways through handling and fixturing, core design and heat treatment.